 Child's rape, killing in India mired in religious politics

-Students and others participate in a protest against the rape and murder of Asifa, an eight-year-old girl who was grazing her family's ponies on a chilly January day in the forests of the Himalayan foothills when she was kidnapped and killed, in this photo taken on Wednesday, April 11, 2018.
-(AP Photo/Dar Yasin)
+Students participate in a candle light procession in protest against the rape and murder of 8-year-old Asifa, in Jammu, India, Friday, April 13, 2018.
+(AP Photo/Channi Anand)

 SRINAGAR, India -- The girl, just 8 years old, was grazing her family's ponies on a chilly January day in the forests of the Himalayan foothills when she was kidnapped.
 Her raped and mutilated body was found in the woods a week later.